Raghav1729/ProjectEuler/README.md

 - Solving Project Euler Problems using C#
 - Eager to learn some old and some new math problems
-- Currently Working on 6th Project
+- Currently Working on 8th Problem
-  - Largest palindrome product
+  - Largest product in a series

-## Solved 5 of 587
+## Solved 6 of 587

 ```
 1	Multiples of 3 and 5